alexanderthclark/Stats1101/book/_build/html/_sources/sampling.md

 $$\text{SE for an average} = \frac{\text{SE for sum}}{n}.$$

 Just like how the SD for a list of numbers would double if you doubled each value, the SE is divided by $n$ when moving from a sum to an average.
-This is mere arithmetic manipulation, so there is square root business at work.
+This is mere arithmetic manipulation, so there is no square root business at work.
 It follows that we simply multiply to work with percentages:

 $$\text{SE for a percentage} = \frac{\text{SE for sum}}{n} \times 100\%.$$